nah414/synqc-temporal-dynamics-series-hybrid-controller-/README.md

   Quantum, IonQ Cloud, Rigetti Forest) plus the local simulator, illustrating how SynQc TDS plugs into a consumer hardware stack and software pipeline while preserving correction/accuracy and prediction workflows.
+  - Remote shells remain available for hosted deployments; the simulator is a safe default, but set `SYNQC_ALLOW_REMOTE_HARDWARE=true` (and provider credentials) to route jobs to live backends.

 ## What’s new in v0.4